sjhoeksma/restoff/README.md

 # REST Offline

-Rest Offline uses your existing RESTful APIs to synchronize client/server data allowing your application to run even when it goes offline.
+Synchronize client/server data using your existing RESTful APIs.

 * Now under MIT license.
 * Database agnostic and schema-less.
-	* Works against any database backend (SQL, Key/Value, Garph, etc.).
+	* Works against any database backend (SQL, NoSQL, Graph, etc.) and service (MySQL, SQL Server, Oracle, Postgress, Mongo, Redis, etc.).
 	* Supports multiple databases sources.
 	* No need to worry about database schema changes.
 	* focus on your RESTful API and not your backend databases